-My husband, Alex, and I wanted to buy a house but my freelance magazine design business wasn't pulling in enough money so I decided to find a "real job."
+It all started when my husband Alex and I decided to buy a house but my freelance magazine design business wasn't pulling in enough money so I needed to find a "real job."

 I was offered a position with the California State Assembly as a graphic designer.
 It was a 180 from what I had been doing but I was desperate and the people were nice.
 I told myself it was temporary and I'd only be there long enough for us to buy a house and get on our feet.

-At lunch time I'd escape the uninspiring design work, gray cubicles, dreaded meetings, and blinking florescent lights and walk to "my" deli.
+On my lunch breaks I'd escape the uninspiring design work, gray cubicles, dreaded meetings, and blinking florescent lights and walk to a nearby deli.

 I'd order a bagel sandwich with a bag of chips and take it to the park across the street.
 There I'd sit on the bleachers envious of the sweaty people playing soccer in the sun.
-I spent countless hours on those bleachers.
-Reading post apocalyptic sci-fi books, sleeping in the sun and listening to music all the while thinking about my escape plan.
+I spent countless hours on those bleachers hatching my escape plan.

 Below is a journal entry I wrote two years into the job and feeling totally hopeless: